-Students having academic difficulty may be assigned to a mandatory study hall during one or more of their free periods.
+Students having academic difficulty may be assigned to a mandatory student prep period during one or more of their free periods.
 The dean of students or grade level deans can also place students in mandatory study hall based upon parent request, teacher recommendation, or perceived academic weaknesses.